APPIC # 118322

 Fellows in this placement work with internationally known addiction researchers and are involved in grant funded clinical research focused on the development of efficacious treatments for addiction, trauma, and violence including both pharmacotherapy and psychotherapy treatment trials.
 Finally, fellows may also have the opportunity to attend research seminars, meetings, and writing scholarly projects with faculty associated with addiction-focused NIH-funded interdisciplinary research centers located within the Department of Psychiatry.

 Fellows receive intensive training and supervision to assure that they are adhering to best practice procedures and are competent in administering interventions to substance abusing forensic populations.
 Each week, all cases currently being evaluated are reviewed and discussed by faculty and fellows together.
 Final dispositions and treatment recommendations are determined by utilizing the experience and clinical judgment of our multidisciplinary team.
 Two hours of individual supervision are provided weekly, and two additional hours are provided by the secondary placement.
+Fellows completing a full-time primary rotation at ForDD will receive 4 hours of individual supervision.
 Formal evaluations are completed three times during the year and serve as a review of progress on training goals and core competencies.

 Seminars and Specialized Training